sahilsh-dev/tab-tuck/README.md

 # Tab Tuck

-A WIP fully open source, chrome extension that make it easy to manage your extra tabs while you are busy being productive!
+A fully open source, chrome extension that make it easy to manage your extra tabs while you are busy being productive!
 Free Forever

 ## Features
 - Easy to use